 These themes reached into the past for long standing strengths of Kent Fire and Rescue Service as an organisation, as viewed internally and by the public, but also the aspirations to deliver a fresh unified voice and personality.

-The ideas of collaboration, inclusivity and the championing of social responsibility were threads that ran through all of the stakeholder sessions.
-These brand pillars were a guide to how KFRS communicate, behave and present themselves.
-A new strapline emerged.
-Every one of us helps to save lives.
+The ideas of collaboration, inclusivity and the championing of social responsibility were threads that ran through all the stakeholder sessions.
+These brand pillars were a guide to how KFRS communicated, behaved and presented themselves.
+From this a new strapline and narrative emerged that would be at the heart of all elements of the new brand.
+‘Every one of us helps to save lives.
 We are one team.
-Together, we are Kent Fire and Rescue Service.
+Together, we are Kent Fire and Rescue Service.’

 Working closely with the KFRS communications team we developed a refreshed design style that represented their visual identity.
 While the logo remained unchanged, other elements were developed including colours, imagery, fonts and a new bold graphic style.
 Historically red was the organisation’s primary colour.
 We introduced a dark blue as a core colour to create an instant recognition when communicating the brand.

 The new brand style and message were rolled out across the organisation for all elements of internal and external communications from printed materials to social media graphics and staff intranet.
 All elements were brought together in one new brand book with an emphasis on everyone in the organisation being able to buy into the new brand and future usage.

 Developing a unified tone of voice for KFRS was important to this project, providing clarity on expressing the organisation’s brand personality.
 The resulting tone of voice document was a first for the organisation.
 It was also a great example of collaboration with Pillory Barn working closely with KFRS’ communications team to build a guide that is both easy to understand and implement.